 Links recommended by AvioConsult

 The United States Naval Test Pilot School (USNTPS) and the United States Air Force Test Pilot School (USAFTPS) have approved their course books for public release with no limitation on the distribution.
-Below, you'll find the URLs and titles of these books.
+Below, you'll find the URLs and titles of some of these books.

 USNTPS textbooks can be downloaded from the USNavalTPS Alumni Association website.
 The textbooks available from this website are: